veeshanr/veeshanr.github.io/pages/research.md

 **Working Papers (selected):**

-1. “Social Capital, Trust, and Collective Action in Post-earthquake Nepal” (with Alok K. Bohara), *Under Review*
 2. “Perception of Climate Change and WTP for Weather Index Microinsurance” (with Wenmei Guo and Alok K. Bohara), *Under Review*
 3. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” (with N. Khatiwada, A.K.
 Bohara) *Working paper*
 4. “Governing externality with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri) *Working paper*